EBISPOT/ols4/.github/ISSUE_TEMPLATE/add-a-new-ontology-to-the-ebi-ols-instance-.md

 ---

-Please note the following:
-1. Only biologic and/or bioinformatics related ontologies may be added to the EBI OLS instance.
-If your ontology is not biologic and/or bioinformatics related you can still [host](https://github.com/EBISPOT/ols4#deploying-ols4) your own instance of OLS with any ontologies you require.
-2. Currently OLS only supports ontologies in XML/RDF format.

 **Steps to add your ontology**
    1. Download and fill out this [spreadsheet](https://github.com/EBISPOT/ols4/blob/dev/New%20OLS%20ontology%20request.xlsx).
    1. In filling out the spreadsheet the 2 most important fields are: